We often overlook unpopular opinions.

 Film:

-- Critics and audiences might not always have aligned tastes in film.
+- Critics and audiences will not always have aligned tastes in film.

-- Non-linear storytelling could be more engaging than traditional narratives.
+- Non-linear storytelling will be more engaging than traditional narratives.

 - Special effects can overshadow the importance of storytelling in cinema.